fleetdm/fleet/docs/Configuration/agent-configuration.md

 ### `options` and `command_line_flags`

-To see a description for all available settings, with your host enrolled to Fleet, run `sudo orbit shell` (or the equivalent on Windows) to open an interactive osquery shell.
+To see a description for all available settings, first [enroll your host](https://fleetdm.com/guides/enroll-hosts) to Fleet and then run `sudo orbit shell` to open an interactive osquery shell.
 Then run the following osquery query:

 ```
 osquery > SELECT name, value, description FROM osquery;
 ```

-You can also use this query to verify that settings have taken effect on the hosts.
+You can also run this query to verify that the latest settings have been applied to your hosts.

+#### Advanced

 `options` and `command_line_flags` are validated using the latest version of osquery.
 If you are not using the latest version of osquery, you can create a YAML file and apply it with `fleetctl apply --force` command to override the validation: